FamilySearch/gedcomx/specifications/json-format-specification.md

 ## 1.3 Notational Conventions

+### 1.3.1 Keywords

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, [RFC2119](http://tools.ietf.org/html/rfc2119), as scoped to those conformance targets.

+### Data Types

 For each data type specified by the GEDCOM X conceptual model, a JSON data format is supplied which specifies how each of the properties of the data type are to be serialized in JSON.
 Each instance of a data type is serialized as a JSON object.
 The properties of each data type are serialized as members of the JSON object.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, [RFC2119](http://tools.ietf.org/html/rfc2119), as scoped to those conformance targets.

 ## 1.4 Compliance